 The subtotal is automatically calculated.
 It is the sum of lines 1020 through 1071.

-Line 1210 Change in supplies inventories

-Report the difference between the cost of acquiring and consuming supplies inventories.

-Line 1220 Change in prepaid expenses

-Report the difference between costs that are prepaid during the year and prepaid costs that are expensed.

-- Line 1230 Other: Please describe other.
+Line 1210 Change in supplies inventories Report the difference between the cost of acquiring and consuming supplies inventories.
+Line 1220 Change in prepaid expenses Report the difference between costs that are prepaid during the year and prepaid costs that are expensed.
+Line 1230 Other: Please describe other.

-- Line 1299 Subtotal:
+Line 1299 Subtotal:

 The subtotal is automatically calculated.
 It is the sum of lines 1220 through 1230.
 Line 1410 (Increase) decrease in net financial assets (net debt) The (increase) decrease in net financial assets (net debt) is automatically calculated.
 It is the sum of lines 10, 1099, and 1299.
 Line 1420 Net financial assets (net debt), beginning of year This line is automatically populated from the previous year's ending net financial assets (net debt).
+Line 1421 Other Comprehensive income or (loss) Report other comprehensive income or losses from the Statement of Remeasurement Gains and Losses.
 Line 9910 Net financial assets (net debt), end of year The ending net financial assets (net debt) is automatically calculated as the sum of lines 1410 and 1420.
 Sources of Financing for TCA Acquisitions/Donations: